apache/druid/docs/tutorials/tutorial-transform.md

 ```

 In the SELECT clause, you specify the following transformations:
 * `animal`: prepends "super-" to the values in the `animal` column using the [`TEXTCAT`](../querying/sql-functions.md/#textcat) function.
-This will override the `animal` column with the transformed version.
+Note that it only ingests the transformed data.
 * `triple-number`: multiplies the `number` column by three and stores the results in a column named `triple-number`.
 Note that the query ingests both the original and the transformed data.

-Additionally, a filter with the following three OR clauses are applied:
+Additionally, the `WHERE` clause applies the following three OR clauses so that the query only ingests the rows where at least one of the following conditions are `true`:

-* `animal` values that match "super-mongoose"
+* `TEXTCAT('super-', "animal")` value matches "super-mongoose"
-* `triple-number` values that match 300
+* `location` value matches 3
-* `location` values that match 3
+* `'number' * 3` value matches 300

 ## Query the transformed data